vapene/CIKM_CIMAGE/README.md

 # CIMAGE: Exploiting Conditional Independence in Masked Graph Auto-encoders

-This repository contains the implementation of the paper presented at **KDD 2024**: *"CIMAGE: Exploiting the Conditional Independence in Masked Graph Auto-encoders"*.
+This repository contains the implementation of the paper presented at **CIKM 2024**: *"CIMAGE: Exploiting the Conditional Independence in Masked Graph Auto-encoders"*.

 ## 📌 Dependencies
 Please refer to the [`environment.yaml`](./environment.yaml) file for the required library dependencies.